Home > Autism

 Understanding the Sensory World of Autism

-Autism is a disorder that impairs socialization and communication and may cause differences in the way information is processed in the brain.
+Autism is a disorder that may cause differences in the way information is processed in the brain.
+An invidual with autism can have many strengths, finding the right type of therapies to bring out their strengths is vital to their happiness, health, and well being.

 A child may act as If they do not want to be touched or held, because it may seem to cause them physical pain.
 A child may not respond to their name or verbal requests.
 They may have delayed speech.
 They may be in constant motion, seeming unable to stop their actions.